Coming Out As Lesbian

 Coming Out As Lesbian: FAQ & Some Well Meaning Advice

-"Coming out [of the closet]" is a metaphor used to describe when someone tells another person about their sexual orientation (i.e they are in to the same sex) or their gender identity.
-Coming out as lesbian is different for EVERY person, occurring at different: ages, life stages, in different ways, settings &, with different repercussions.
-Coming out is one of the hugest milestones in life.
-So ... a wee coming out FAQ sesh which resonates with me (also because a sweet S. African friend, over tipsey tapas, suggested I add this to the site because of her in the closet friend).
+"Coming out [of the closet]" is a metaphor used to describe when someone tells another person about their sexual orientation (i.e. they are in to the same sex) or their gender identity.
+Coming out as lesbian is different for EVERY woman, occurring at different: ages, life stages, in different ways, settings &, with different repercussions.
+Moreover, Coming out is one of the hugest and hardest milestones in life.
+So ... a wee coming out FAQ sesh which resonates with me (also because a slick S. African friend, over Brixton tipsy tapas, suggested I add this to the site because of her sweet and troubled, in the closet lesbian friend in Cape Town).

-Your sexual orientation entirely depends on YOU!
-A person's sexual orientation can be anywhere on a continuum, from being exclusively attracted to the opposite sex, being bisexual to being exclusively attracted to the same sex.
-An (outdated but still widely used) example of the spectrum is illustrated by Alfred Kinsey's (1948).
+Your sexual orientation entirely depends on YOU, and only YOU!
+Research shows that a person's sexual orientation can be anywhere on a continuum, from being exclusively attracted to the opposite sex, being bisexual to being exclusively attracted to the same sex.
+An (outdated but still widely used) example of this spectrum is illustrated by Alfred Kinsey's Scale Test aka The Heterosexual – Homosexual Rating Scale (1948).

 Coming Out FAQ & Wee Bit Of Advice

-With time your sexual orientation can bend and flip thus people can experience their sexuality and gender as being fluid.
-You may feel that yours changes at different points in your life.
-Some people fully identify with one label but may not feel that way anymore at a later time and even go back to that label.
+For some people, with time their sexual orientation can bend and flip i.e. at first they fully identify with one label but may not feel that way anymore at a later time and even go back to that label.
+So they experience their sexuality and gender as being "fluid".
+Perhaps, you may feel that your's changes at different points in your life.
 Only YOU get to define your sexual orientation.
 And, only YOU get to define your label.

 Coming Out FAQ & Wee Bit Of Advice